-If a student or teacher of a particular cohort comes into contact with someone who has COVID-19 but they are not feeling not sick, the students and teachers should stay home and away from others.
+Following DOH guidelines, if a student or teacher of a particular cohort comes into contact with someone who has COVID-19 but they are not feeling not sick, the students and teachers should stay home and away from others.
 Monitor yourself for fever, cough, and shortness of breath for 14 days from the last day you had close contact with the person.
 Do not go to school and avoid public places for 14 days (self-quarantine).